Last updated on December 14th, 2022 at 05:22 pm

 Bringing a gift is seen as a token of appreciation.
 They will love your thoughtfulness after all.
 You better consult your SO and ask what their parents might enjoy as a present.
 What do they like?
 Do they have an interest in something specific?

-If it’s your first time meeting them then avoid buying anything too expensive.
-It might be considered as trying too hard or make them feel a bit obligated.
+- If it’s your first time meeting them then avoid buying anything too expensive.
+It might be considered as trying too hard or making them feel a bit obligated.

-If they have never been to your home country, then you can pick something like a book or a travel guide about your home country.
-It will also function as a little ice breaker and they will get to know a bit about you.
+- If they have never been to your home country, then you can pick something like a book or a travel guide about your home country.
+It will also double as a little icebreaker and they will get to know a bit about you and your culture.

-You could also choose a food item or a speciality from your home country.
+- You could also choose a food item or a speciality from your home country.
 Presenting a food item from your native land might be hit or a miss depending on their taste.
-And you may know already that Germans are not really known for trying out new cuisines.
+Germans are not really known for trying out international cuisines.

-If you want to go for a simple route, then get a nice bouquet of flowers and a bottle of wine.
+- If you want to go for the safest route, then take a nice bouquet of flowers and a bottle of wine.
 It always works!

 German gift giving customs for a German acquaintance

-If you’ve been invited to a German home by a local friend, then you can take a small present for the hosts as a token of your appreciation.
+If you’ve been invited to a German home by a local friend, then you can take a small present for the German host family as a token of your appreciation.